equinor/omnia-tutorial/presentations/compute.rst

 ====================

 * Why Compute?
+* Where
 * Batch v's Event Driven
 * Elasticity
-* Cost
+* Cost considerations

 .. note::

-   * Compute for processing data (cleaning, transformation, ...)
+   * *Why Compute* - Compute for processing data (cleaning, transformation, ...)
+   * *Where* - on ingest, triggered, scheduled, on expose, client side
+   * *Batch v's Event Driven* - Different ways of triggering compute

-   * Elasticity: the ability to scale up/down according to workload. eg: worker nodes, cores
+   * *Elasticity* - the ability to scale up/down according to workload. eg: worker nodes, cores

-   * Cost: compare between setting up a phisical server and using an online service like databricks, in storage, cluster usage and cost
+   * *Cost* - Compare between setting up a phisical server and using an online service like databricks, in storage, cluster usage and cost

 ----